viveksraan/Excel-learnings/4_Tables_in_excel.md

     To remove the table just go to table design and select convert to range from the tools section -->

+### Hide and Unhide columns
+  # select the cols with all the table rows and just click on right mouse button you will be able to see hide and unhide option depending on the situation

 ### Customising the tables